In the beginning, there was KrisFlyer.

-So the 1980s gave Singapore Airlines passengers the first taste of a frequent flyer program, but it was only in the next decade that things would really take off.
+So the 1980s gave Singapore Airlines passengers the first taste of a frequent flyer programme, but it was only in the next decade that things would really take off.

 Travel Bonus: Christmas comes early

-In October 1992 with Christmas just around the corner, Singapore Airlines launched a six-month scheme called “Travel Bonus”, its first attempt at a rudimentary frequent flyer program.
+In October 1992 with Christmas just around the corner, Singapore Airlines launched a six-month scheme called “Travel Bonus”, its first attempt at a rudimentary frequent flyer programme.

 Interested passengers had to sign up by sending in the completed registration slip from a newspaper advertisement (how quaint!).
 They could then accrue points when flying in First or Raffles Class, which could be redeemed for Economy Class tickets, or Tangs and Robinsons shopping vouchers.